The Minnesota River Congress is a citizen-led group focusing on the natural resource and economic health of the

 We plan to meet with federal level Minnesota legislators to seek support and matching dollars.
-We will seek private foundation funding for water storage as well.
+We will be seeking private foundation funding for water storage as well.
 We will also investigate the potential for Legacy Amendment support.
 We are continuing to raise awareness with the public about this issue and garner additional exposure in major and small media markets of all type.

 Ways You Can Help